1xyz/yabean/README.md

 # beanstalk-cli
-A  CLI for beanstalk work q queue
+A  CLI for beanstalk work queue